amorena/democdonpaas/README.md

 3. Steps required ONLY if you wanna use OSE 2.x Virtual Machine (like I do at the moment)
 	.
 DNS nameserver of the virtual machine needs to be configured in Jenkins (or local machine)
 		.
-Edit your local file `/etc/resolv.conf`and add `nameserver 192.168.122.51` as the first nameserver
-		  (Optional: change attribute so that the file is immutable during the demo)
+Edit your local file `/etc/resolv.conf`and add `nameserver 192.168.122.51` as the first nameserver (Optional: change attribute so that the file is immutable during the demo)
 	.
-Bound Docker containers network from "docker0" to "virbr0" (same network interface used by the VM)
+Bound Docker containers network from "docker0" to "virbr0" (same network interface used by the VM).Edit /etc/sysconfig/docker-network.
-	  Edit /etc/sysconfig/docker-network.
 	.
 Optional: Set docker containers IP range using "democdonpass/scripts/docker-setup-bridge.sh" (e.g: 192.168.122.2/24)

 4. Local Host configuration for the Browser names resolution